Telling “the solemn message of the flight of time”

 - A bonus section for those of you who get that far!

-NB: There is some uncertainty and, whilst I have drawn some conclusions from the evidence I’ve found to-date, it is possible that I am way off the mark in at least some areas.
-Should you have any additional information, or can cast a different interpretation of the evidence I have found, please let me know.
+NB: There is some uncertainty about the existence of the clocks and, whilst I have drawn some conclusions from the evidence I have found to-date, it is possible that I am way off the mark in at least some areas.
+Should you have any additional information, or can cast a different interpretation of the evidence presented, please let me know.

 Pre 1892 – To See or Not to See?

-If you look at this engraving which was published by Alexander Hogg in the 1780–90s you will see a clock dial on the West End of the Church to the upper left of the central window.
+This engraving, which was published by Alexander Hogg in the 1780-90s, shows a clock dial on the West End of the Church to the upper left of the central window.

 So, what, if anything, do we know of this clock?